 In the middle of preparing for a talk on Separation Anxiety with my fellow Hand in Hand Instructor, Anca Deaconu, my children decided to give me the perfect opportunity to practice what I preach.

 It started with beginning of the school year at kindergarten.
-(My hat to you, Universe.
-I hadn't seen this coming at all!)

 This fall, my youngest one, Eva, started kindergarten.
 She had accompanied me everyday the previous year to pick up her older sister, Areta, and was very familiar with the place.
 She knew all the rooms, corridors and employees.
 She had charmed everybody with her joyfulness, openness and kindness.
 I was thinking: “This is going to be a piece of cake.

 And it was.
 At first…

 But then mommy left home for a few days to attend a Hand in Hand Retreat in Hungary.
 And after that happened Eva began crying at kindergarten and refusing to go into the classroom.

 On the first day, her daddy dropped her off and had to leave her crying with the teacher.